FastConnect: With an Oracle Partner

 After you complete these steps, expect the virtual circuit to be in the PENDING PARTNER state while the connection provisions.

 If your BGP session goes to Oracle: (see Basic Network Diagrams), configure your edge (your CPE) to use the BGP peering information (see General Requirements).
 Oracle's BGP ASN for the commercial cloud is 31898, except the Serbia Central (Jovanovac) region which is 14544.
 For the Government Cloud, see Oracle's BGP ASN.
-By default, Oracle uses the default BGP timers of 10 seconds for keep-alive and 30 seconds for hold-time.
-If you need fast BGP convergence, you can use any value in these supported ranges: 6-60 seconds for keep-alive, and 18-180 seconds for hold-time.
+If you need fast BGP convergence, you can use any value in these supported ranges: 6 to 60 seconds for keep-alive, and 18 to 180 seconds for hold-time.
+BGP timers are negotiated between the two BGP peers to the lower value used by one of the two sides.
 Also configure the router for redundancy according to the network design you decided on earlier (see FastConnect Redundancy Best Practices).
 After you successfully configure the BGP session, the virtual circuit's BGP session state changes to UP.

 If your BGP session instead goes to the Oracle partner: You still need to configure your router if you haven't already.
 You may need to contact your partner to get the required BGP peering information.
 This BGP session must be up and running for FastConnect to work.
 Also configure your edge router for redundancy according to the network design you decided on earlier (see FastConnect Redundancy Best Practices).